Skip to content

 • Exploring the mosque’s distinctive structure while wandering around the courtyard.

-• Taking photos of the beautiful interior with your friends.
+• Take photos of the beautiful interior with your friends.

 • After an extended tour of Istanbul, indulge your inner serenity or simply meditate indoors and enjoy a peaceful atmosphere.

-• Take a walking tour of the mosque and relax in the parks for a few moments.
+• Take a walking tour of the mosque and relax in the parks briefly.

 • Take in the breathtaking panorama of the Bosphorus.